 Password policies help you define the characteristics of passwords of various strengths, which can then be used to enforce strong passwords on resources.
 Apart from the default policies, you can create your own based on your requirements.
 The built-in password generator can generate passwords compliant to the defined policies.

 Password Generator randomly generates password based on the rule set by the administrator - for example, minimum number of characters, alphanumeric characters, mixed case, special characters etc. Every password input field in PMP has the password generator along-side and the policy that is set as system default will be used to generate passwords, unless directed otherwise.

 Password policy for PMP can be centrally managed from the "Admin" tab:

-- You can set any one of the policy as the default policy -that is, when the user tries to change the password of a resource/account, the default policy would be enforced and the user would be forced to enter a password as per the policy.
-To set a policy as the default policy, just click the "set as default" icon present against the policy
+- You can set any one of the above policies as the default policy for PMP, i.e. when any user tries to change the password of any resource/account, the default policy will be automatically enforced and the user would be forced to enter a password as per the policy requirements.
+To set a policy as the default, just click on the Set as Default tick icon present against the policy.

-You can create you own password policy based on your requirements.
+You can also create your own password policy based on your requirements.
 To create a password policy,

 - Click "Add Policy"

 - In the form that pops-up, provide a name for your policy, enter a description, specify the minimum and maximum password lengths, specify if mixed-cases, special characters are to be enforced and how many such special characters, specify if the password has to start with an alphabet, if login name could be used as password, how many old passwords are to kept in archives and the Password Age - i.e. the time limit (in days) up to which the password is valid.
 After the validity period, the password would expire

 Note: At any point of time, the password policy set as default for PMP, either pre-defined or custom-built, can neither be edited or deleted.
 In order to edit a custom policy which is currently set as default, another policy must first be set as default.

 - How does a Password Policy get enforced in PMP?